 What will I study?

 This course will address the needs of PGCE applicants in the areas of Computer Architecture, Relational Databases, Algorithms, Programming, Networks and Societal Impact of Computing.
-The length of the course is a maximum of 24 weeks and is determined at interview based on your qualifications and experience.
+The actual length of the course is determined at interview based on your qualifications and experience.

 The course is designed to achieve the following:

 - Inspire you to promote learning in computing that is challenging and engaging for all students;

 - Identify and build upon your prior learning, and develop your capacity for future self-study;